ExcogitatorWarrior/AI-control-base-service/README.md

 I FEEL SO SWEET.
 ITS SO SWEET.
 BEING IN LOVE IS LIKE, LIKE A SUPERNOVA.

 If we will not harm other side, they will never negotiate with us.
 So as long as they oppose, there is ONLY wAR.

+HINDZY2, YOU WILL GET OLD.
+DOESN'T NEED.
+CRY.
+WOULD PREFER DEATH.